AnandSVaidya/getting_and_cleaning_data/CodeBook.md

 run_analysis.R creates tidydata.csv file.

 ### Data fields
-Mean and Standard deviation fields from raw data are considered for tidy data activity. tidydata.csv file has average of mean and standard deviation for all measurements in test and train dataset in raw data Following data fields are present in tidydata.csv
+Mean and Standard deviation fields from raw data are considered for tidy data activity.

+tidydata.csv file has average of mean and standard deviation for all measurements in test and train dataset in raw data.

+Following data fields are present in tidydata.csv

 * Subject